The Pegasus bridge and Pegasus Memorial Museum are located in Bénouville and Ranville in the Calvados region of Normandy.

 The bridge was replaced in 1994 by a new bridge.
 You can walk or drive across the bridge.
-There are currently roadworks being undertaken with one way traffic from Ranville to Bénouville.
-This is the current situation as of the end of February 2019.

 As well as the bridge, there are memorials and sculptures on the Pegasus Trail where 3 of the Horsa aircraft landed.
 Have a look at the drone footage below of the bridge area.